f1r3k1ng/COMP-4320/README.md

    - In order to find your IP on a linux machine run `ip addr` from the CLI.
 2. Ensure that the file you want to transfer to the server is in your current working directory.
    (We have provided our test file _Testfile_, it should be noted that this file has unix line endings)
-3. If you copy a file from Windows to Linux run the following command to ensure correct line endings `dos2unix filename`
+3. If you copy a file from Windows to Linux run the following command: `dos2unix filename`
 4. On the client run the following command:
    <pre>
    g++ client.cpp -o <i>output_filename</i>